bradkav/PBHbounds/bounds/README.md

 ### List of bounds

 Check each individual file to find out precisely which constraint I'm using.
 Constraints which are not *strictly* valid for monochromatic mass functions are marked with an asterisk (*).
 Projected constraints are marked with a dagger (†).
+Constraints which are now generally discredited are marked with a 'slashed zero' (ø).

 - **511keV**: Constraints on PBH evaporation from the 511 keV gamma ray line - [arXiv:1906.09994](https://arxiv.org/abs/1906.09994) and [arXiv:1906.07740](https://arxiv.org/abs/1906.07740)
 - **CMB**: Constraints from modification of the CMB spectrum due to accreting PBHs, including particle DM accretion - [arXiv:2002.10771](https://arxiv.org/abs/2002.10771)